 Skype, on another note, offers the benefits of Microsoft features during calls.
 If you buy one of the Office 365 plans, you’ll also get access to Outlook, Notes, and other famous apps to integrate with the app.

-Its integration with the Office suite makes it easy for teams to meet and discuss as it includes screen sharing and the ability to record meetings.
+Its integration with the Office suite makes it easy for teams to meet and discuss, including screen sharing and the ability to record meetings.

-Both Skype and Slack, as collaboration tools, allow you to attach files, photos, videos, GIFs, voice messages, and the likes.
-You can do this one-on-one or by-group.
+Both Skype and Slack, as collaboration tools, allow you to attach files, photos, videos, GIFs, voice messages, and the like.
+You can do this one-on-one or by group.